Mandopop: 2000s-2010s: Growth in Mainland China

 In Hong Kong, the Four Heavenly Kings faded in the 2000s, but many other new artists such as Nicholas Tse and Eason Chan came to the fore.
+Among this new wave of talent, Khalil Fong (方大同) stood out for his integration of R&B and soul into Mandopop.
+Khalil Fong (方大同), an American-born Hong Kong singer-songwriter and producer, played a pivotal role in integrating R&B and soul elements into Mandopop.

+Debuting in 2005 with his album Soulboy, Fong introduced a sophisticated blend of Western musical styles to the Chinese music scene.
+His subsequent works, including This Love (2006) and his 2011 album 15, further cemented his reputation as a genre innovator.
+Fong's contributions were recognized with multiple Golden Melody Awards, including Best Male Artist in 2017 for his 2016 album Journey to the West.
+His unique musical approach has been influential in shaping the contemporary Mandopop landscape.

-The 2000s also began with an explosion of pop idols, many of whom are from Taiwan.
+The 2000s also began with an explosion of pop idols, many of whom were from Taiwan.
 Mainland China also saw a rapid increase in the number of Mandopop singers, bands, and idol groups as pop music becomes increasingly mainstream by mid-2000s.
 The growing Mainland film industry and Chinese television drama also increased demand for Mandopop.
 Since the 2000s, the emergence of indie rock in mainland China and Taiwan had exploded into a flourishing indie music scene in mainland China and Taiwan, adding various new diversities into Mandopop.
 Entry of popular Taiwan-based bands such as Mayday and Sodagreen while in mainland Chinese-based bands such as SuperVC and Milk Coffee had brought a new phase of rock fusion into Mandopop.

 The music industry in Taiwan, however, began to suffer from music piracy in the digital age, and its revenue plummeted to $US95 million in 2005.
 The primary revenue sources in Taiwan music industry shifted to advertising, concerts, KTV (karaoke) and movie.
 The dramatic decline of CD sales shifted the market in favour of mainland China.
 While piracy was also severe in mainland China, the percentage of its digital sales is higher compared to most countries.
 2005 was known as 'The First Year of Digital Music' in China as its digital music sales of $US57 million overtook CDs in 2005, and it also overtook Taiwan in term of the retail value of its music sales.